 We received heirloom borlotti beans in our CSA this fall!

 I generally start my beans the night before, so that I can either make them into a spread, like hummus, the following day, or so I can incorporate them into another recipe, like chili.
-But if you want a warm pot of beans for dinner, the same principle applies: put your beans in the slow cooker, cover with three to four times the quantity of water, salt generously, add aromatics like rosemary, bay, tomatoes or garlic, if appropriate, and cook on low for six to eight hours.
+But if you want a warm pot of beans for dinner, the same principle applies: put your beans in the slow cooker, cover with three to four times the quantity of water, salt generously, add aromatics like carrots, onions, rosemary, bay or garlic, if appropriate, and cook on low for six to eight hours.
 Obviously, there’s a lot of variability here; the actual time it takes will depend on your individual slow cooker and how many beans you’re cooking.
 And if I’m using the beans in a pureed dip or a creamy, rich soup, I want them super-soft, but if they’ll go in a grain salad or a pasta, I’m looking for a bit more body and texture, so I won’t cook them as long.
 Taste, always taste, and soon you’ll figure out what works for you.

 An old wives’ tale used to claim that salting beans in advance made them tough.
 This is an unfortunate bit of misinformation, because it assumed that all of the beans you were cooking were at least a few years old, and yes, salting those does make them tough.
 But if your beans are reasonably fresh, then salting as they cook allows the seasoning to permeate the beans and offers much deeper layers of flavor.
 Just remember to taste the beans before you add any additional salt or use them in a recipe with other salty ingredients, so you can adjust accordingly.
+If you’re incorporating tomatoes or other acidic ingredients, do wait to add these until the beans are fully cooked.

 From left: the same white bean raw, soaked and cooked.